aberrahmane/aberrahmane/README.md

 - 👋 Hi, I’m @aberrahmane
-- 👀 I’m interested in AI
+- 👀 I’m interested in web dev
-- 🌱 I’m currently learning Web dev
+- 🌱 I’m currently learning AI
-- 💞️ I’m looking to collaborate on web development projects
+- 💞️ I’m looking to collaborate on web development and AI projects
 - 📫 How to reach me dilmiabderrahmanebusiness@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I dont know how to center a div